buildkite/backstage-plugin/README.md

 # Buildkite Backstage Plugin

 A Buildkite plugin for Backstage that provides deep integration with your Buildkite CI/CD pipelines.

-## ✨ Features

-🔍 **Enhanced Pipeline Visibility**
-- Real-time build status monitoring with automatic updates
-- Hierarchical branch-based organization of builds
-- Detailed step-by-step build progress tracking
-- Comprehensive build logs with syntax highlighting

-⚡ **Powerful Filtering & Search**
-- Full-text search across builds, messages, authors, branches, and commit IDs
-- Smart date range filtering with preset options (Today, Yesterday, Last 7 days, Last 30 days)
-- Multi-criteria filtering by branch, creator, and build status
-- Automatic status-based grouping and organization

-📖 **Rich Build Information**
-- Detailed build status with step-by-step progress
-- Build timing and duration tracking
-- Commit and branch context
-- Author information with avatars
-- Build trigger information

-🛠️ **Interactive Build Management**
-- One-click rebuild functionality
-- Expandable/collapsible build details
-- Interactive build step inspection
-- Direct links to Buildkite

-⚙️ **Advanced Customization**
-- UTC/Local time toggle with persistent preferences
-- Branch-level collapsing
-- Automatic expansion of running builds
-- Custom pipeline styling with avatars
+This plugin allows you to monitor the status of your pipelines and manage their builds from a single interface.

 ## Prerequisites